OSGeo/grass-website/content/news/2023_12_19_annual_report.md

-In April Veronica Andreo visited NC State University as a researcher and GRASS PSC Chair giving a [lecture]((https://cnr.ncsu.edu/geospatial/news/2023/04/26/spring-2023-geospatial-forum-rewind/)) and a [studio](https://veroandreo.github.io/grass_ncsu_2023/) on leveraging remote sensing in public health, highling use of GRASS GIS in her research.
+In April Veronica Andreo visited NC State University as a researcher and GRASS PSC Chair giving a [lecture]((https://cnr.ncsu.edu/geospatial/news/2023/04/26/spring-2023-geospatial-forum-rewind/)) and a [studio](https://veroandreo.github.io/grass_ncsu_2023/) on leveraging remote sensing in public health, and highlighting use of GRASS GIS in her research.
-The visit also resulted in a news article [How Open Science Can Both Advance and Hinder Equity in Research](https://cnr.ncsu.edu/geospatial/news/2023/12/01/open-science-equity/) which featured GRASS GIS and part of Vero’s story of involvement with GRASS GIS.
+The visit also resulted in a news article [How Open Science Can Both Advance and Hinder Equity in Research](https://cnr.ncsu.edu/geospatial/news/2023/12/01/open-science-equity/) which featured GRASS GIS and part of Vero’s story of involvement with the project.

 NC State also hosted a GIS week event in November featuring [Big Data Computing with GRASS GIS](https://github.com/ncsu-geoforall-lab/grass-workshop-gis-week-2023) workshop by Anna Petrasova and Vaclav Petras.

 In June, Michael Barton gave a GRASS GIS workshop to the IT group at the German Archaeological Institute (DAI) in Berlin and in the fall, Michael was teaching a graduate/undergraduate course on Spatial Technologies for Anthropological Research using GRASS GIS at Arizona State University School of Human Evolution & Social Change.
+In September, Veronica Andreo taught a postgraduate course at the University of Córdoba in Argentina, with focus on satellite images and time series data processing and analysis in GRASS GIS.
+All the [course materials](https://veroandreo.github.io/curso-grass-gis/) are in Spanish.
+As a result, one of the course students created [two addon toolsets](https://github.com/OSGeo/grass-addons/pull/949) which are now under review to work with Synthetic Aperture Radar (SAR) data in GRASS GIS.

 Many new manuscripts using GRASS GIS were published by various authors.
 Check out GRASS GIS [Google Scholar profile](https://scholar.google.com/citations?hl=en&user=gJ0ZB0cAAAAJ), and see around 30 new records from 2023!